Back Billing

 • Keep your supplier informed: Notify them if you move, change meters, or need to revise a Direct Debit in light of actual usage.

-By staying informed, asserting your rights, and leaning on expert support, you can turn confusion into clarity.
+Understanding back billing and the OFGEM back billing rule empowers you to manage energy costs effectively.
+By staying proactive and leveraging expert support, you can avoid energy back bills and ensure billing accuracy.
 If you're unsure of your rights or how to act, contact us today at SeeMore Energy, and we will help you with any billing issues you may have.

 3 August 2025